AMRIT KAUR

 THEATRE

 Amrit became a theatre enthusiast through the Go Live Theatre initiative (formerly Mousetrap Theatre Projects), a charity that subsidises West End and off-West End theatre tickets for young people, creating transformative experiences.
 Through this scheme Amrit saw countless dramatic productions in London from the age of 14-25.
 Eager to bring her passion for music and theatre together, Amrit first began composing music for the theatre with the role of Producer and Music Director for Tales of 1947, a student production at SOAS, University of London.
-Following this, she completed various courses in directing (Young Vic Theatre) theatre-making with young people (Islington Community Theatre/Company Three) stage craft (Kiln Theatre/Tricycle Theatre) and acting (London Academy of Music and Dramatic Art).
-She is the composer for the Bush Theatre and Tara Theatre co-production of Sweetmeats, opening in February 2026 at the Bush Theatre in London.
+Following this, she completed various courses in directing (Young Vic Theatre) theatre-making with young people (Islington Community Theatre/Company Three) stage craft (Kiln Theatre/Tricycle Theatre) and acting (London Academy of Music and Dramatic Art – LAMDA).
+She is the composer for the Bush Theatre and Tara Theatre co-production of Sweetmeats at the Bush Theatre in London (2026).

 SOCIAL ENTREPRENEURSHIP